SalomePlatform/adao/doc/en/ref_algorithm_EnsembleBlue.rst

 The options of the algorithm are the following:

+  StoreSupplementaryCalculations
+    This list indicates the names of the supplementary variables that can be available at the end of the algorithm.
+It involves potentially costly calculations or memory consumptions.
+The default is a void list, none of these variables being calculated and stored by default.
+The possible names are in the following list: ["CurrentState", "Innovation", "SimulatedObservationAtBackground", "SimulatedObservationAtCurrentState",
+    "SimulatedObservationAtOptimum"].

+    Example : ``{"StoreSupplementaryCalculations":["CurrentState", "Innovation"]}``

   SetSeed
     This key allow to give an integer in order to fix the seed of the random generator used to generate the ensemble.
 A convenient value is for example